 Started in 1986, Mahila Milan is a decentralised network of poor women’s collectives that manage credit and savings activities in their communities.
 It currently operates as a savings co-operative for women slum dwellers across Mumbai.

 From micro door-to-door savings of less than Rs 5 per day in the 90s to the current day scenario, Mahila Milan today has become a self-sufficient unit of saving women.

 Myna Mahila Foundation

-Today, Parveen heads the Mahila Milan Sanghatan at Govandi, and also runs a local sanitary pad manufacturing unit under the Myna Mahila Foundation that works in association with Mahila Milan.
-With low levels of formal employment in slum communities, especially among young women, Myna employs women and trains them to be entrepreneurs who can run franchisee businesses for women’s products.
+Today, Parveen heads the Mahila Milan Sanghatan at Govandi and also runs a local sanitary pad manufacturing unit under the Myna Mahila Foundation that works in association with Mahila Milan.
+With low levels of formal employment in slum communities, especially among young women, Myna employs women and trains them to be entrepreneurs who can run franchise businesses for women’s products.

 They make sanitary products, such as sanitary and maternity pads to improve women’s health, at subsidized costs.

 Women sell the pads door-to-door, in public toilets, balwadis, clinics and local NGOs, to other women who are bound by the societal taboo of leaving their homes to purchase sanitary pads.
 The company was established in June 2015 by Suhani Jalota and is run by Parveen with two other highly experienced women from the slums of Mumbai, Meena Ramani and Malati Ambre.